svelte-librarian/sv-use/README.md

 # SvelteUse

 > [!WARNING]
-> This is still an experimental library and not suited for production because breaking changes can happen at any time, hence the usage of pre-1.0 versioning.
+> This library is not suited for production because breaking changes can happen at any time, hence the usage of pre-1.0 versioning.

 A collection of Svelte 5 utilities.